 In addition, the Chief Constable is authorised to approve virement within Constabulary budgets as set out within the Funding Arrangement.
-Any further virement within the Constabulary budget must comply with the approvals set out above, being authorised by the PCCCFO or the PCCCFO and Chief Executive.
+Any further virement within the Constabulary budget must comply with the approvals set out above, being authorised by the Joint CFO and Chief Executive.

-The PCCCFO is authorised to approve a virement of any amount within the capital budget to address issues of timing where the scheme is approved and the virement is consistent with the business case for the scheme.
+The Joint CFO is authorised to approve a virement of any amount within the capital budget to address issues of timing where the scheme is approved and the virement is consistent with the business case for the scheme.
 This includes virements to and from capital reserves and future year budgets to bring forward schemes where there is capacity and a business imperative to commence schemes in advance of the planned programme.

 Year End Balances: Year end balances will be returned to general balances other than where specific approval has been given to carry forward those budgets.
-Budget holders may apply to the PCCCFO to carry forward any underspend.
-The PCCCFO may authorise budget underspend where the amount of the individual application is less than £100,000 and where the under spend is due to circumstances beyond the budget holders control and there is likely to be an unbudgeted liability for the unspent sum in the following financial year.
-Budget holders who overspend their budget in any financial year may have their budget reduced for the following year subject to the determination of the Commissioner after consultation with the PCCCFO.
+Budget holders may apply to the Joint CFO to carry forward any underspend.
+The Joint CFO may authorise carry forward of budget underspend where the amount of the individual application is less than £100,000 and where the under spend is due to circumstances beyond the budget holders control and there is likely to be an unbudgeted liability for the unspent sum in the following financial year.
+Budget holders who overspend their budget in any financial year may have their budget reduced for the following year subject to the determination of the Commissioner after consultation with the Joint CFO.